frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 Then the professor said, 'When I was your age, I used to go to that place, and they were trying to get me to change my life.
 But I didn\'t have the courage or the generosity to do so.
 Ever since then, I\'ve spent half my life saying stupid things and the other half trying to justify what I was saying.
 So keep going to that place.'

-The student came out of the class saying: 'Thank you, Holy Spirit, Thank you, Holy Spirit.'
+The student came out of the class saying: 'Thank you, Holy Spirit!
+Thank you, Holy Spirit!'

 Friction with other people can be a normal part of life.
 The only place where there\'s no friction is in the kingdom of heaven.

-But by means of that friction, a stone can become smoother, rounder, cleaner, more beautiful.
+But, "by means of that friction, a stone can become smoother, rounder, cleaner, more beautiful" (Văn Thuận, *ibid*., Point 211).

 Sometimes, we need fortitude in our interactions with other people, to carry on, to smile, to be kind, to be charitable, in spite of the little pinpricks we might receive.

 "God has created you to lead others," said Văn Thuận, "not to be led about like a sheep and the rest of the flock.
 To lead means to urge, to encourage, and to carry others along with you."

 He says, "When confronted by obstacles, stand firm as a rock.
-The grace of God will never be lacking."
+The grace of God will never be lacking" (Văn Thuận, *ibid*., Points 214, 219).

 No matter what mountains may place themselves in front of us---professionally, in our marriage, in our family, in our interior life, in the battle to acquire virtue---one great truth we have in our life is that the grace of God will never be lacking.

 Even if we might have to temporarily curtail some activities, don\'t worry, the work we\'re doing is more God\'s work than our own.

 The father of St. Bernadette Soubirous of Lourdes, when he took her to the convent where she was to enter, laid down one condition with the other nuns.
-He said: 'Don\'t force my daughter to eat cheese; it would kill her.'
+He said: 'Don\'t force my daughter to eat cheese---it would kill her.'

 Thereafter, day after day, for seven long years, Bernadette was forced to try and eat that cheese that was placed in front of her.
 It was a big battle.
 She struggled at every meal.
 She said to herself, 'I must eat the cheese, I can\'t eat it, I must eat the cheese.'

-Eventually, she triumphed over herself.
-Such was her courage, fortitude, perseverance, that eventually she was able to eat it.
-That fortitude in just a small battle was what made her a saint.
+"Eventually, she triumphed over herself, and such was her courage," fortitude, perseverance, that eventually "she was able to eat it.
+That fortitude in just a small battle was what made her a saint" (Văn Thuận, *ibid*., Point 229).

 We all have something that we find difficult or unpleasant, something that we don\'t enjoy eating.